alexjlockwood/kyrie/README.md

 We can also build `KyrieDrawable`s at runtime using the builder pattern. `KyrieDrawable`s are similar to SVGs and `VectorDrawable`s in that they are tree-like structures built of [`Node`][node]s.
 As we build the tree, we can optionally assign [`Animation`][animation]s to the properties of each `Node` to create a more elaborate animation.

-Here is a snippet of code from the [sample app][progressfragment] that shows how we can programatically create a circular progress indicator this way:
+Here is a snippet of code from the [sample app][progressfragment] that shows how we can programatically create a circular progress indicator:

 ```java
 KyrieDrawable drawable =